 - Phosphorylation reactions are catalyzed by a family of enzymes called protein kinases that use adenosine triphosphate (ATP) as a phosphate donor.

 - Phosphate groups are cleaved from phosphorylated enzymes by the action of phosphoprotein phosphatases

 - Amino acids with –OH groups are targets for phosphorylation.

-An important example of regulation by phosphorylation is seen in glycogen phosphorylase of muscle and liver which catalyzes the following reaction
+A significant instance of phosphorylation regulation is seen in muscle and liver glycogen phosphorylase that catalyzes the following response

 Glycogen phosphorylase occurs in two forms:

 - the less active phosphorylase b.

 The breakdown of glycogen is regulated by variations in the ratio of the two forms of glycogen phosphorylase a and b.

 How can enzyme activity be controlled by phosphorylation?

 −Phosphorylation relates to a phosphate being added to one of a protein’s amino acid side chains.